brucemack/brucemack.github.io/_posts/2025-10-26-asl-dsp-notes.md

         74, 148, 136, 103 };
 ```

-After some experimentation, I can match these coefficients very closely
+How were those coefficients determined?
+After some experimentation, I can match
+these coefficients very closely
 by assuming a 31-tap FIR filter with a cut-off of 4,300 Hz and a Kaiser
 window with a beta of 3.0.
 Here are the plots of the two impulse responses
 superimposed:

 ![LPF Analysis](/assets/images/asl-lpf-1.jpg)

-Fixed-point math is used to apply this filters.
+Fixed-point math is used in this filters.
 Input audio is 16-bit (signed)
 PCM and the coefficients are 16-bit signed values.
 After the convolution
 of the PCM audio and the taps is completed a final >>15 operation is performed
 to keep the scaling right.